The Masters of Type

 Early type designers attempted to find special relationships between the proportions of the letters and the shape and dimension of the human body.
 Thus, just like Dürer, whom he criticized severely, Tory shows how to draw letters with geometrical aids, and how their proportions relate to the human body.
 Although the book was not aimed at the printing trade, the work is mentioned by many subsequent writers on lettering and printing and has had a great influence on typography.

-The Baroque masters of type: From the Renaissance masters of type, who created/refined lowercase characters to setting up the basic principles of page design we come to the Baroque masters who took the art of book design and typography even further: Pages became even whiter, margins broader and type even more refined.
+From the Renaissance masters of type, who created/refined lowercase characters to setting up the basic principles of page design we come to the Baroque masters who took the art of book design and typography even further: Pages became even whiter, margins broader and type even more refined.
 One of the most beautiful characteristics of Baroque page design are the ornate borders and typographic flourishes.

 In the arts, Baroque is both a period and the style that dominated it.
 The Baroque style used exaggerated motion and clear, easily interpreted detail to produce drama, tension, exuberance, and grandeur in sculpture, painting, literature, and music.
 The style started around 1600 in Rome, Italy and spread to most of Europe.
 In music, the Baroque applies to the final period of dominance of imitative counterpoint, where different voices and instruments echo each other but at different pitches, sometimes inverting the echo, and even reversing thematic material.

-A Baroque printer's mark.
+Baroque printer's marks.

 Philippe Grandjean (1666-1714) was a French type engraver notable for his series of Roman and italic types known as Romain du Roi (French: King's Roman).
 King Louis XIV, in 1692, directed that a typeface be designed at any necessary expense for the exclusive use of the Royal printer.
 The design was carried out by Grandjean together with a group of mathematicians, philosophers, and others.